Well-known St Albans DJ stops broadcasting with Radio Verulam amid controversy

 A well-known Radio Verulam DJ will no longer host his long-standing weekday show amid a row over religious content.

 Danny Smith, who has hosted West Herts Drivetime for almost nine years, has made a stand in support of fellow presenter Elspeth Jackman.

 Elspeth has been embroiled in controversy over her Christian show Elspeth’s Afternoon, which has aired every Sunday for 12 years.

 Bosses at the community station told her from now on, she must not only speak about Christianity, but incorporate other faiths too.

-Section four of the OFCOM guidelines - entitled Religion - states that religious broadcasters must be responsible and not exploit any susceptibilities of the audience, be abusive, or seek recruits.
+Section four of the OFCOM guidelines - entitled Religion - states that religious broadcasters must be responsible and not exploit any susceptibilities of the audience, or be abusive.

 After forwarding an email exchange about the issue to some of her church contacts as part of a request for prayers, Elspeth was told she was no longer welcome as a volunteer at the station.